dlopezyse/dlopezyse.github.io/README.md

-# Wild Machines
+# System Zero

-Welcome to [Wild Machines](https://dlopezyse.github.io/), my blog exploring AI, Machine Learning, NLP, Graph Theory, and more.
+Welcome to [System Zero](https://dlopezyse.github.io/), my blog exploring AI, Machine Learning, NLP, Graph Theory, and more.
 Built with a clean aesthetic, this site is designed for those who want to dive into AI topics.

 ## 🚀 Features
 ✔ **Dynamic Article Filtering** – Just browse your topic of preference.